demis27/microservices-kickoff/README.md

 ```

 ### Person service
 The person service manage a person stored in mongoDB.
-Person represent people who participated in the creation of a comicbook.
+Person represent people who contributed in the creation of a comicbook.
 Following, a example of a person payload.

 ```json
 {